Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### Structure selection

-This select input allows changing between the two included predefined molecules `1cqw` and `1aon`.
-If a structure was loaded from a file, this option also allows reloading the previously loaded structure.
+This select input allows changing between the two included predefined molecules `1cqw` and `1aon`, and the currently loaded molecule if one was loaded from a file.

 Below this select input is a file input which allows loading molecular data from arbitrary .pdb files.
 The file needs to first be selected, and afterward the load file button must be pressed.
 Additionally, the application supports loading from plaintext .pcd (pointcloud) files, and loading the vertex positions from .obj files (this creates an atom at the position of every vertex in the .obj file).